Contra (New England)

 or: https://youtu.be/fUvT6O-rq08

-Prep.: Form lines of four across the set, everyone faces down the line.
+Prep.: Form lines of four across the set, everyone faces down the room.

-ladies, holding hands with the inner man only, curl round in front of him: the ‘outside’ lady (his r. h. side) arches, the ‘inside’ lady (careful! after crossing rows at the ends) ducks under it - turning the man half-Cw., (2)
+the ladies holding hands with the inner man only, curl round in front of him: the ‘outside’ lady (his r. h. side) arches, the ‘inside’ lady (careful! after crossing rows at the ends) ducks under it - turning the man half-Cw., (4)

 Repeat.